Manitoba Overtime Pay Laws (2026)

 When does it apply?

-• Exemptions exist for managers, superintendents, and certain professionals — including architects, dentists, engineers, lawyers, and doctors.
+• Exemptions apply to managers, superintendents, and a defined list of professionals — architects, dentists, engineers, lawyers, doctors.
+The list is tighter than employers like to claim.

 What to Do If Your Employer Won't Pay Overtime in Canada